Gold Coast alphabet

-The Gold Coast alphabet also Gold Coast language was a Latin alphabet used to write the Akan language during the Gold Coast era, now Ghana.
-It differed from the current Akan alphabet in several ways, of which the most fundamental was in vowel notation.
+The Gold Coast alphabet (also Gold Coast language) was a Latin alphabet used to write the Akan language during the Gold Coast era, now Ghana.
+It differed from the current Akan alphabet in several ways, most fundamentally in vowel notation.

 Vowels

 Akan has nine vowels, four pairs that differ whether they have an advanced tongue root (atr), and /a/, which is atr-neutral.
 In the Gold Coast script, the non-atr vowels were written with the five vowels of the Latin script, a e i o u, and the atr vowels by adding a subscript dot to these.
 (The atr vowels have a hollow sound to them, whereas the non-atr vowels sound rather like the lax vowels of English.)
 In modern Akan, seven vowel letters are used, with two of them being ambiguous.
 In addition, the Gold Coast script used a tilde to mark nasal vowels, which are not marked in modern Akan.